ircdocs/modern-irc/index.md

 If the topic of a channel is changed or cleared, every client in that channel (including the author of the topic change) will receive a `TOPIC` command with the new topic as argument (or an empty argument if the topic was cleared) alerting them to how the topic has changed.

-Clients joining the channel in the future with receive a `RPL_TOPIC` numeric (or lack thereof) accordingly.
+Clients joining the channel in the future will receive a `RPL_TOPIC` numeric (or lack thereof) accordingly.

 Numeric Replies: